hakeematyab/Reliable-Explainable-Brain-Tumor-Segmentation/Demo/README.md

    ```sh
     python demo.py
    ```
+The model outputs will be saved in the `Outputs` directory.

 **Note**
 - GPU is needed to run the inference in reasonable time.
 - If depencies missing, please install using `pip install module_name`.